-Schedule It – Here is your new sunday evening ritual.
+Here is your new Sunday evening ritual.
 Look at your week and map out when you are going to train.
 It is now in your diary.
 And you are NOT GOING TO MISS IT.
 If you had a doctors appointment would you miss it?
 No. A big work meeting?
 No. Same applies.
 You are important, your health is important.
 So even if its 3 x 45 minute sessions.
 They go in your diary.
 They stay in your diary.

 The over riding message is that you are important, make the time, stick to the time and don’t let anyone interrupt your time.